(I'm re-posting this for someone today.)

-Imagine that I come up to you and say, "Did you know that there are some really nice clothes on sale at Macys today?"
+Imagine I come to you and say, "Did you know there are some really nice clothes on sale at Macys today?"

-Instead of advising others whether they ask for it or not, focus on connecting with Jesus, and allow Jesus to work on the stuff inside ofyou that he knows about and is able to change.
+Instead of advising others whether they ask for it or not, focus on connecting with Jesus, and allow Jesus to work on the stuff inside of you that he knows about and is able to change.

 I need to be continually saved from my own self.
 You, "the other," cannot do this.
 You are not my Savior.
-But if you remain connected to Jesus and allow Him to change your heart about things, the chances increase that God will use you to effect real heart-change in me.
+But if you remain connected to Jesus and allow him to change your heart about things, the chances increase that God will use you to effect real heart-change in me.